Akashmathwani/gql-test/README.md

 ## Things we can include further

 I think the time for test is very-short and we can include many things like flow types or we can use typescript, error-handling is one more thing which we can imrove by controlling error thrown from resolvers.Logging and graphQL UI can be further imroved and modified according to our use case.

+## Code Scripts

+- ```npm run check``` -  Before you commit the code to github, you'll see that Husky is being used to set these pre commit hooks.
+This is to make sure that we dont push any mistaken or wrong code to github. ```npm run check``` is the command which checks linting, prettify and runs all test cases.
+- ```npm run build``` - Used to build project , becuase we have used import and export in code which saves a lot of time in dev so we are using babel in dev to make the build for the project.

+## Dependencies

+- ```apollo-server , apollo-server-core , apollo-server-express , graphql, express ```  are used to set up GraphqQL Server.
+- ```axios``` is used for making https request.
+We could use NodeJs https but to save time , i've used axios.
+- ```dotenv``` is for using env variables, although we can use config and yaml files to set up different envs.